 - feedback from residents, users, members, town and parish councils and Community Boards

-The schemes are being implemented under a Temporary Traffic Regulation Order in line with Section 14 of the Road Traffic Regulation Act 1984.
+The schemes were implemented under a Temporary Traffic Regulation Order in line with Section 14 of the Road Traffic Regulation Act 1984.

-The schemes are being implemented under the government’s Emergency Active Travel Fund which has short, centrally-set, timescales.
-Due to this, a public consultation has not been possible prior to the scheme being implemented.
-However, we have undertaken local engagement with; local members, town and parish councils, community boards, schools, religious organisations.
-We have also sent letters to residents local to the scheme as well as other local parties such as shops and taxi operators.
+The schemes were implemented under the government’s Emergency Active Travel Fund which had short, centrally-set, timescales.
+Due to this, a public consultation was not possible prior to schemes being implemented.
+However, local engagement was undertaken with; local members, town and parish councils, community boards, schools, religious organisations, and emergency services.
+Letters were sent to residents local to the scheme as well as other local parties such as shops and taxi operators.

-We have also consulted the emergency services about these schemes as part of the Temporary Traffic Regulation Orders.
-They have not raised any objection to the proposals and are able to update their routing accordingly in response to changes to public highway.
+The emergency services were consulted about these schemes as part of the Temporary Traffic Regulation Orders.
+They did not raise any objection to the proposals and were able to update their routing accordingly in response to changes to public highway.
 In an emergency, blue light vehicles are not bound by certain traffic regulation orders such as one-way streets.